rawdreeg/rodrigue.xyz/content/posts/on_the_merit_of_slowing_down.md

 ![](/images/mr_peanubutter_quote.jpg)

 I used to love this Mr. Peanut Butter quote from the hit Netflix animated series, [Bojack Horseman](https://en.wikipedia.org/wiki/BoJack_Horseman).
 But I am not as cynical as Mr. Peanut Butter anymore.
 The universe is not particularly cruel; it just is.
 And as for the search for meaning, that is mostly up to the individual.
-I think taking part in the human experience is meaningful enough -- love, grow and help others, do cool shits, and eventually, you'll be dead.
+I think taking part in the human experience is meaningful enough -- love, grow and help others, do cool shit, and eventually, you'll be dead.